Gravitational wave background from vacuum and thermal fluctuations during axion-like inflation: Introduction

 One example of such a mechanism is axion inflation~\cite{ai,ai_em,ai_rev}.
 In this case, it has been argued that an efficient tachyonic instability could convert a significant fraction of the initial energy density into gravitational radiation~\cite{axion_gw_1,axion_gw_2,axion_gw_3} (cf.,\ e.g.,\ ref.~\cite{axion_gw_4} for an overview).
 Therefore this is one of the models for which LISA sensitivity studies have been carried out~\cite{axion_lisa}.

 It could be asked, however, how robust this scenario is.
 Notably, many studies concern the case of an axion coupling to Abelian gauge fields.
 The large signal originates when their conversion into gravitational waves proceeds without any backreaction.
-But backreaction must exist, even just from energy conservation (cf.,\ e.g.,\ ref.~\cite{axion_br_energy} and references therein), and quite concretely if the Abelian fields are coupled to fermions~\cite{axion_br_fermions}.
+But backreaction must exist, even just from energy conservation (cf.,\ e.g.,\ refs.~\cite{axion_br_energy,axion_br_simu} and references therein), and quite concretely if the Abelian fields are coupled to fermions~\cite{axion_br_fermions}.

 If the gauge sector is non-Abelian, which appears natural from the particle physics point of view, backreaction is more substantial, as it takes place even without fermions.
-Such a system has been argued to interact strongly enough to thermalize already during inflation~\cite{fixed_pt}.
-Thermalization maximizes backreaction, by eliminating memory of initial conditions.
+Such a system has been argued to interact strongly enough to thermalize already during inflation~\cite{fixed_pt}.\footnote{ The obstacles for warm inflation raised in ref.~\cite{linde} are evaded in the case of non-Abelian axion inflation, as reviewed in the introduction of ref.~\cite{warm}. } Thermalization maximizes backreaction, by eliminating memory of initial conditions.
 In this case, the fraction of energy density converted to gravitational radiation is not of order unity, but it is rather suppressed by couplings~\cite{gravity}.
 It appears interesting to estimate whether an observable signal could originate nevertheless.

 Our goal is to study gravitational wave production in the case of a thermalized non-Abelian gauge sector.
 Previously, we have done this for the signal originating at reheating~\cite{gravity}, which peaks at high frequencies, $f^{ }_0 \sim 10^{11}_{ }$~Hz, and can be constrained by the observable $N^{ }_\rmi{eff}$.\footnote{ This parametrizes the overall energy density throuh the effective number of relativistic ``neutrino-like'' species, so that a non-zero $N^{ }_\rmii{eff} - 3 $ originates either from non-trivial Standard Model dynamics, or from beyond the Standard Model degrees of freedom. \la{fn:Neff} } Now we turn to gravitational wave production during the inflationary stage itself, with particular focus on the LISA frequency window, $f^{ }_0 \sim (10^{-4}_{ } - 10^{-1}_{ })$~Hz.